kvendrik/schematicsjs/README.md

 ```

 #### #2 Library
 The next step is of course stating to use the library.
-Its quite simple: you give it the URL to your schema and you can start using it.
+Its quite simple: give it the URL to your schema and start hacking.
 ```javascript
 new Schematics('https://api.example.com')
 .then(function(api){